Exclusive: An inside look at Arizona Cybersecurity Warfare Range

 Look into a mind of a cyber hacker

 The AZCWR’s main missions are to educate, gather intelligence and change the industry.
-With the support of the community and its volunteers they will only further continue to better their own skills and the Greater Phoenix region.
-Learn more about our large cybersecurity presence here.
+With the support of the community and its volunteers, it will continue to teach and improve Greater Phoenix.
+Learn more about the large cybersecurity presence in Greater Phoenix.

 Get a special behind the scenes look at the daily life of a hacker in this 360° video of Arizona Cyber Warfare Range.
-Pro tip: Click and drag to move around the room.
+Click and drag to move around the room.
 Best viewed on YouTube mobile.

 Greater Phoenix is shaping blockchain, fintech, cybersecurity, driverless vehicles and more.

 Subscribe to The Connected Place newsletter to stay up-to-date.